Know Before You Go: Shaka Guide's Zion National Park Tour

 - Bring plenty of water.
 The dry heat of the desert can be misleading for those who aren’t used to it.
 Dehydration in Zion is common and deadly.
 People die every year from heatstroke and heat-related illnesses, so be sure to bring as much water as you think you’ll need, and then double it.

-- Don’t drink the water in the park.
+- On the same note: don’t drink the water in the park.
 The water contains cyanotoxins which can make people and pets ill.
 Do not submerge your head underwater, as these toxins may be absorbed through the nose or mouth.
 While side effects in humans are generally mild, pet-related fatalities can occur in as little as 15 minutes after exposure.

-- Stick to the trail.
+- And finally, stick to the trail.
 Be sure there’s no need for an embarrassing rescue by sticking to the park trails.
 Wandering not only places you in danger of getting lost but also damages the natural environment.

 Prepare for the Weather